Can Romania become eastern Europe's new Bordeaux?

 The Tamaioasa grape has ancient Greek origins and has been cultivated in Romania for more than two thousand years.

-"Pale straw in color, strong aroma of elderflower, strong flavors of fresh lychee, and with a soft natural sweetness and a long finish," is how Donnelly described the wine.
+"Pale straw in colour, strong aroma of elderflower, strong flavours of fresh lychee, and with a soft natural sweetness and a long finish," is how Donnelly described the wine.

 LIMESTONE STRENGTH